 Sometimes products are not assigned a GTIN by the brand owner at source and an issue arises where two, or more, importers of these products wish to assign a GTIN prior to commercialisation.
 This Finding outlines the potential solutions available.

-The compatibility of the two supported message standards, GS1 EANCOM and GS1 XML, particularly with regard to master data synchronization was questioned.
+The compatibility of the two supported message standards, GS1 EANCOM and GS1 XML, particularly with regard to master data synchronisation was questioned.
 This Finding outlines the recommendations on the use of each in particular with respect to the synchronisation of master data through GDSN and connected data pools.

 Use of GRAI in eCom Trade Messages - June 2011